 The Parkland City's growth rate is significantly higher than for Greater Sydney and indeed most established cities around the world.
-Over the decade to 2016, the population grew by 210,000 people to a total 1.056 million people (1.3% per annum) Looking forward to 2036, this growth rate will close to double to 2.4% per year creating a city of nearly 1.7 million by 2036 almost the size of Perth (or 3.5 times the population of Canberra).
-This represents 25% of the population growth of NSW over the period.
+Over the decade to 2021, the population grew by 194,000 people to a total 1.16 million people (1.85% per annum).
+Looking forward to 2036, this growth rate will be approximately 1.26% per year, creating a City of nearly 1.39 million, three times the population of Canberra.
+This represents approximately 20% of the population growth of NSW by 2036.

-The Parkland City's urban areas are changing to accommodate this growth and the growth will be across both existing urban areas and new greenfield areas.
+The Parkland City's urban areas are changing to accommodate this growth which will be across both existing urban areas and new greenfield areas.
 The city network of centres will include growth in the established Metropolitan Centres of Penrith, Liverpool and Campbelltown-Macarthur.